navya68/navya68/README.md

 ## 🔭 Projects & Exploration

-🚀 **Generative AI Project using AWS Bedrock**
+🚀 **AWS-Powered Generative AI Blog System**
-Explored AI-generated content creation using prompt engineering and serverless AWS services, with a focus on clarity, tone, and usefulness of AI outputs.
+Built a hands-on project exploring AI-generated content creation using AWS Bedrock and serverless services like AWS Lambda, S3, and API Gateway.
+Used Postman to test and interact with APIs, ensuring smooth communication between the frontend and AI backend.
+Focused on prompt engineering to guide AI models for producing clear, useful, and well-structured outputs.
+Implemented workflows to handle inputs, generate responses, and store results efficiently.
+Learned how to combine cloud infrastructure with AI capabilities to build scalable, reliable, and human-centered solutions

 ---